thenetcircle/dino/docs/md/rest.md

 * Either `user_id` or `room_id` is required (both can be specified at the same time),
 * `to_time` needs to be after `from_time`.

+## POST /set-admin

+Set a user as a global super user.

+Request contains user ID and the user's name (in case the user doesn't exist):

+    {
+        "id": "1234",
+        "name": "myuser"
+    }

+Response if OK:

+    {
+        "status_code": 200
+    }

+Or if any errors:

+    {
+        "data": "no name parameter in request",
+        "status_code": 500
+    }

+## POST /remove-admin

+Remove global super user status for a user.

+Request contains the user's ID only:

+    {
+        "id": "1234"
+    }

+Response if OK:

+    {
+        "status_code": 200
+    }

+Or if any errors:

+    {
+        "data": "no id parameter in request",
+        "status_code": 500
+    }

 ## POST /ban

 Request contains info on who to ban where.
 For banning globally: